ionchi/playlish/README.md

 - On the main page, the user is presented with the current trending podcasts.
 - User can click on a show image or title and be redirected to the show details page.
 - On the details page, the user can see some detailed info about the show and a list of the last episodes.
-- User can click on the "External link" button or the title of each episode and be redirected to the podcast hosting site where they can view and listen to the podcast episodes.
+- User can click on the "Show more" button or the title of each episode and be redirected to the podcast hosting site where they can view and listen to the podcast episodes.

 ![Main page - Discover](https://raw.githubusercontent.com/ionchi/playlish/main/public/demo/discover.png)